3dcitydb/3dcitydb-docs/source/3dcitydb/multi-schema.rst

 instance should be created with a new user and the CREATE_DB script.
 Like with PostgreSQL schemas, it is possible to join tables from different user namespaces if sufficient privileges were granted (see next section).

-As another alternative Oracle databases can be set under version control with the Oracle Workspace Manager so that a user can also work with multiple versions of a city model in separate *workspaces*.
+As another alternative, Oracle databases can be set under version control with the Oracle Workspace Manager so that a user can also work with multiple versions of a city model in separate *workspaces*.
 To change the workspace a user must execute the DBMS_WM.GotoWorkspace procedure.
+Versioning can either be enabled during setup of the 3D City Database with the CREATE_DB shell script, or at any time later by invoking the SQL scripts ENABLE_VERSIONING.sql and DISABLE_VERSIONING.sql using a database client such as SQL\*Plus.

 .. _citydb_schema_rw_access_chapter: